Control: Time Limit Policies

 Time Limit policies are mandatory for new desktop pools.

-Note: In some cases, parameters that aren’t available for a given deployment, Cloud, or use case grayed out.
+Note: In some cases, parameters that aren’t available for a given deployment, Cloud, or use case are grayed out.
 In others, they are not shown at all.

 Note: Not all Time Limits parameters are implemented with all Cloud types.
 Where not implemented, the parameters are harmless and do nothing.